ajonesb/book-library/README.md

 Final Functionality for editing, adding, deleting books added.
 Functionality is located on seperate js file for app at add-edit-remove-books.js

+Screen shots provided for app image preview of booklibrary1.jpg and booklibrary2.jpg

 Minor bug when updating books, doesn't update correctly.